gopine/diary/2023/October/October 4 (Wednesday).md

 This is critical for ensuring the stability of the application.

 Used a memory profiler to identify the source of the leak.

+Implemented a fix to prevent the memory leak from occurring.